alexeyfv/blog/_posts/2023/01/2023-01-30-react-html-annotations.md

 ## Content highlighting

 Now we know how to save and restore information about selection, but how we can highlight the selected content?
 Function `getClientRects` will help us with that.
-This function returns list of `DOMRect` objects.
+This function returns a list of `DOMRect` objects.

 ``` typescript
 interface Range extends AbstractRange {